phun-ky/speccer/README.md

 ![Image of speccer](./public/spacing.png)

-In your component examples, use the following attribute:
+Use the following attribute to display element padding and margin:

 ```html
 <div data-speccer class="..."></div>